ervitis/gophenums/README.md

 > [!WARNING]
 > The type and the name of the type in the comment has to be the same or it won't work

+You can see some examples in the folder `_examples`

 ## Running the tests

 ```bash